MatSim91/Milestone-Project-4-The-Hangar/README.md

     6. On the the collapsible bar made sure that the Search, Cart, and My Account are working as expected and that the total cart price is also updated.

--   ### Testing :
-    1. Tested the

-    2. Tested the

-    3. Tested required

-    4. Tested the Link

--   ### Testing :
-    1. Made sure the

-    2. Tested the

-    3. Tested the

 ## Bugs and Fixes

 1. After adding the search functionality every time I was searching for anything it was displaying all the products.